AMProduction-hub/boundlessandtimelesswiki/03.PlayerLog&Handouts/Mechanics/CLI/rewards/charm-of-feather-falling.md

 tags:
 - ttrpg-cli/compendium/src/5e/dmg
 - ttrpg-cli/reward/charm
+aliases:
-aliases: ["Charm of Feather Falling"]
+- Charm of Feather Falling
 ---
 # Charm of Feather Falling

-This charm grants you the benefits of a [ring of feather falling](ring-of-feather-falling.md).
+This charm grants you the benefits of a [ring of feather falling](03.PlayerLog&Handouts/Mechanics/CLI/items/ring-of-feather-falling.md).
 These benefits last for 10 days, after which the charm vanishes from you.

 *Source: Dungeon Master's Guide p.
 228*